Is Onto Capitalized In A Title

 • "He held onto the railing."

 In these cases, "onto" functions to describe the direction or surface involved in the action.
-The prevailing rule of title case capitalization suggests that short prepositions should not be capitalized.
-Therefore, if "onto" is functioning purely as a preposition in a title, it is generally left in lowercase unless it is the first or last word.
+That's why the prevailing rule of title case capitalization suggests that short prepositions should not be capitalized.
+Because of this, if "onto" is functioning purely as a preposition in a title, it is generally left in lowercase unless it is the first or last word.

 "Onto" as an Adverb